 retail sale does not include a sale in accordance with an existing agreement or arrangement between the customer and the retailer.

-[Regulation 2A inserted in Gazette 23 Aug 2001 p.
+[Regulation 2A inserted: Gazette 23 Aug 2001 p.
 4379.]

 3. Standard retail price to be as notified

 (1) Subject to regulation 4, a person who offers a particular kind of motor fuel for retail sale on a particular day at a particular place commits an offence unless —